ltonetwork/indexer/README.md

-# Waves Anchor
+# Anchoring service

-This is a small web app for saving and anchoring arbitrary data into Waves blockchain.
+This is a small web app for saving and anchoring arbitrary data into the global blockchain.

 It basicaly consists of two parts: